furkansezer/Furkan-Sezer/README.md

 ## Policy Gradient Algorithms for Non-cooperative Multi-agent Reinforcement Learning
 We consider networked multi-agent reinforcement learning problem, in whichagents share their policies via communication network.
 Agents employ actor-critictype of an algorithm under the multi-agent setting of a Markov game.
 We show theconvergence of the algorithm to Nash equilibrium in Markov potential games.In numerical experiments, we simulated a networked Cournot game, an example ofpotential games.
 Numerical results verify the convergence to Nash equilibrium.

-S. Aydin, **F. Sezer**, J. Xi, P. Dutta, Decentralized Policy Gradient Algorithm in MarkovPotential Games with Networked Agents, 2022
+S. Aydin, **F. Sezer**, J. Xi, P. Dutta, Decentralized Policy Gradient Algorithm in Markov Potential Games with Networked Agents, 2022

 <img src="markov.JPG" alt="drawing" width="800"/>